 75g of stem ginger in syrup plus three tablespoons of the syrup

 150g soft light brown sugar

-150g of warmed coconut oil (I use mild coconut oil)
+150g of warmed coconut oil (I use mild coconut oil) or softened butter

 200g of self raising flour (I used plain white spelt flour with 2 teaspoons of baking powder)